jackbdu/nature-of-code-2024-openframeworks/README.md

 5. Finally, open any code example (e.g. `Example_0_1_Random_Walk/`) in your preferred IDE to compile and run.

 _For additional guides, you can refer to the [openFrameworks learning page](https://openframeworks.cc/learning/)._

+## License

+The code examples in this repository are licensed under the [MIT License](LICENSE).
+For copyright information of the Nature of Code book, please refer to the [Nature of Code Credits page](https://natureofcode.com/credits/).